M&V 2.0, AMV

-With smart meters becoming common, more buildings have high-resolution consumption data.
-It’s very powerful for diagnostics, makes whole building M&V feasible and reliable in many cases.
+With smart meters increasing, more buildings have high-resolution consumption data making diagnostics, and reliable whole building M&V feasible in many cases.

 We are pioneers in using whole-building, interval meter data to track and verify energy project savings, have authored numerous guidelines and implemented these approaches for many utility programs.

 We developed an open-source r package, called nmecr, which is free to use.

 Use it to perform M&V when analyzing site-level, meter based, energy savings.